SMART SENSING insights

 Data export options from end devices

 Wearables primarily use Bluetooth (BL) or Bluetooth Low Energy (BLE), a widespread and easy-to-use technology.
 However, these technologies have limitations in range when wirelessly transmitting data to mobile end devices like smartphones.
 A manufacturer-specific application processes data on the end device.
 In order to be able to further process collected data for clinical trials, there are two ways of exporting data.
 One option is to use the manufacturer-specific cloud platform.
 Exporting data from the end device to the associated cloud occurs through the manufacturer-specific app.
 This process commonly involves utilizing the manufacturer’s provided API (here: interface for data export).
 When using these platforms, it’s essential to ensure compliance with relevant data protection regulations, like the General Data Protection Regulation (GDPR).
+(Read more on the issue in our focus article on data protection in clinical trials.)
 The second option is exporting data directly from the end device without routing it through the manufacturer’s app or dedicated cloud service.
 Typically, this requires the implementation of a smartphone application that communicates directly with the wearable via Bluetooth.
 This application is responsible for the use and transfer of the data within the scope of the study.
 Utilizing a smartphone application entails greater effort, yet it offers the advantage of tailoring an application specifically for the use case in the clinical trial.
 In any scenario, it’s possible to design such an application to comply with GDPR regulations.

 MDR-certified medical devices vs. consumer wearables in clinical trials: Balancing regulation and accuracy